uwais-ix/bestbuy_bot/README.md

 For example :

  - `"action":"wait"` should always have a `"wait_time" : "value here"
- -  Likewise for all the other actions listed above
+ -  Likewise for all the other actions listed above should have their all their properties and respective values